Patient Personal Data Protection Statement

 - Processed lawfully, fairly and in a transparent manner in relation to the data subject;

-- Processed adequately, relevantly and not excessively in relation to the purposes for which they are collected and/or further processed;
+- Processed adequately, relevantly and limited to what is necessary in relation to the purposes for which they are collected and/or further processed;

 - Accurate and up to date;

-- Kept in a form which permits identification of data subjects for no other purpose than historical, statistical or scientific;
+- Kept for an unlimited period in a form which permits identification of data subjects for no other purpose than historical, statistical or scientific research purposes;

 Where is the Personal Data Stored?

 The data is stored in an electronic database located in a European country.
 Only European countries that follow the GDPR, regardless of whether they are members of the European Union or not, can host the data.
-The database is protected by safeguards that ensure security, including compliance with NEN7510/ISO27001 certification and a stringent access control policy.
+The database is protected by safeguards that ensure security, including compliance with NEN7510/ISO27001 certification,.
+The data will only be accessible by the EBMT employees for the performance of their job following a stringent access control policy

 Personal Data Transfers

-The EBMT works with many researchers on international collaborations across scientific or clinical institutions and so, under previously gathered consent, the patient pseudonymised personal data may be sent to countries outside the EEA that are provided with the same level of protection for privacy such as countries that adhere to EU-US and Swiss-US Privacy Shield Frameworks.
+The EBMT works with many researchers on international collaborations across scientific or clinical institutions and so, under previously gathered consent, the patient pseudonymised personal data may be sent to countries outside the EEA that are provided with the same level of protection for privacy.

 Medical data sent outside this area in the context of EBMT research projects will be identified by the non-informative database number, and items such as date of birth, initials or the hospital UPN will not be exported.